What we learned merging our two companies (and distinct cultures) during the pandemic

 Merging is always an enormous undertaking and going virtual certainly added some complexity to the process.
 But by keeping our vision, values, and people first, we’ve navigated it—and are now enjoying the rewards of the hard work.
 This is a challenging time for everyone, but ingenuity, communication, and a good sense of humor can get us all through.

-Jon Miller is currently the Chief Product Officer of Demandbase.
+Jon Miller is currently the chief product officer of Demandbase, a San Francisco-based marketing company.
 Miller has a long history of establishing and leading some of the most notable marketing technology companies including being a co-founder and CMO of Marketo and the co-founder and CEO of Engagio.

-Gabe Rogol is the Chief Executive Officer of Demandbase.
+Gabe Rogol is the current CEO of Demandbase.
 Since joining Demandbase in 2012, Rogol has been integral in setting the product and corporate strategy for the company.